engineervix/ubuntu-server-backup/README.md

 - uses [rclone](https://rclone.org/) to sync your backups to a cloud provider of your choice
 - run the script via **cron**
 - timestamps your backups
-- automatically deletes backups older than 10 days (of course you can change this to whatever number of days you want)
+- automatically deletes backups older than the number of days you specify in `config.toml`
 - backs up the following:
   - all your project files
   - all PostgreSQL databases